MockerTim/FSSValidationJava/README.md

 http://morty.fam***-*****.com:8585

-Brand_Setup - Generates information from website brand pages and extracts it to xlsx spreadsheet Item_Setup - Generates information from website brand and item pages and extracts to xlsx spreadsheet.
+Brand_Setup - Generates information from website brand pages and extracts it to xlsx spreadsheet <br>
+Item_Setup - Generates information from website brand and item pages and extracts to xlsx spreadsheet.

 The following is data driven: